Go back

 Automation Is Key to Reducing MTTR

-So, with the stakes so high, how can network engineers reduce the network outage from hours (or days) to minutes?
+So, with the stakes so high, how can network engineers reduce network outages from hours (or days) to minutes?

 By automating troubleshooting processes.
 Network troubleshooting remains a largely manual process.
 Whether it’s collecting and analyzing CLI data one command at a time, device by device, looking for the needle in a haystack; trying to pin down exactly how traffic is flowing through dynamic routing paths; or “reinventing the wheel” during escalation (each successive level of support repeating the same diagnoses), it takes engineers too much time to get the kind of end-to-end visibility they need to resolve issues before customers are affected.